 To harness the power of an idle mind, it’s essential to create space for it in our daily lives.
 This might mean taking a walk without listening to music or podcasts, allowing yourself some quiet time each day, or engaging in activities that don’t require intense concentration, like gardening or doodling…or journaling.

-I’ve created these workbooks for you to gain a deeper ‘knowing’ and a resilient mindset with helpful prompts, motivating quotes, and ample space to record insights and reflect on your progress in your journey of building positive inner strength and well-being.
+See my current publications and workbooks for you to gain a deeper ‘knowing’ and a resilient mindset.
+The journals include helpful prompts, motivating quotes, and ample space to record insights and reflect on your progress in your journey of building positive inner strength and well-being.

 I find while showering I get a ‘spark’ or bright idea that comes into my head.